Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Infliximab may cause an infusion reaction while you are receiving it or right after the infusion ends.
-Check with your doctor or nurse right away if you have chest pain, a fever, chills, itching, hives, a rash, dizziness, fainting, lightheadedness, a headache, joint pain, difficulty with swallowing, shortness of breath, trouble breathing, or swelling of the face, tongue, and throat.
+Infliximab may cause an infusion reaction, including a heart attack, stroke, changes in blood pressure, or heart rhythm problems (eg, arrhythmia), while you are receiving it or right after the infusion ends.
+Check with your doctor or nurse right away if you have chest pain, fever, chills, itching, hives, rash, dizziness, fainting, lightheadedness, headache, joint pain, difficulty with swallowing, shortness of breath, trouble breathing, or swelling of the face, tongue, and throat.

 Your body's ability to fight an infection may be reduced while you are using infliximab.
 It is very important that you call your doctor at the first sign of any infection.
 Check with your doctor right away if you have a fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.

 Serious skin reactions can occur while you are using this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores, ulcers, or white spots in your mouth, or unusual tiredness or weakness.

 This medicine may increase your chance of having a lupus-like syndrome or a liver disease called autoimmune hepatitis.
 Check with your doctor right away if you have dark brown-colored urine, fever or chills, a general feeling of discomfort, illness, or weakness, joint pain, light-colored stools, nausea and vomiting, a rash on the cheeks or arms that is worse in the sun, severe tiredness, upper right-sided stomach pain, or yellow eyes and skin.